EQMG/Acid/README.md

 <img src="https://github.com/Equilibrium-Games/Flounder/blob/master/Documents/Flounder.png" alt="flounder" width=225>

 # Flounder v0.8
-Flounder is a cross platform high speed C++17 Vulkan game engine.
-Flounder is built from the ground up to provide the most speed, well written code, and features with a modular engine.
-Flounder is very much a work in progress, much of this code will change.
+Flounder is a high speed, modular Vulkan game engine written in C++17 providing multiple features such as cross platform support.

+Flounder is a work in progress, and much of the code is subject to change.

 Flounder is licenced under MIT, we are open to contributions use the 'Developer Setup' section in the README to get started with Flounder, and if you want to know about our code style read GUIDELINES.

 ## Links